Noise Levels in Westchester Estates, Indianapolis, IN | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Western Westchester Estates sounds about 48% louder than Southern Westchester Estates to the human ear, a 5.7 dBA gap.
+To the human ear, noise in western Westchester Estates sounds about 173% louder than in southeastern Westchester Estates, a 14.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Township Line Rd do you need to be?